-Health Care Without Harm is bringing this strategy to the health care sector as a complement to our “Less Meat, Better Meat” approach.
-By serving blended burgers during Nutrition Month (and beyond!) you can address the health risks associated with meat over-consumption and reduce your facility’s environmental impact.
+Health Care Without Harm is bringing this strategy to the health care sector as a complement to our “less meat, better Meat” approach.
+By serving blended burgers you can address the health risks associated with meat over-consumption and reduce your facility’s environmental impact.

 - Sources of meat raised without antibiotics.